turingschool/front-end-curriculum/projects/overlook.md

 ## Background and Description

-For this project, you will be building a hotel management tool for hotel customers and staff to manage room bookings and calculating customer bills.
+For this project, you will be building a hotel management tool for hotel customers and staff to manage room bookings and calculate customer bills.

 ## Goals and Objectives